-5.1 Analyze Deposits and Scales.
-The expected deposits in typical cast-iron mains will be investigated and the most effective way(s) to remove them will be defined.
+- 5.1 Analyze Deposits and Scales.
+The expected deposits in typical cast-iron mains will be investigated and the most effective way(s) to remove them defined. - 5.2 Design Equipment to Identify Deposit Types via Camera.
+Design/select camera and lighting systems to provide sufficient performance to make positive identification and then select the appropriate means to prepare the surface.